What's wrong with MILK?

 ...Clearly, our specialization is for advanced neurological development and delicate neuromuscular control.
 We do not have much need of massive skeletal growth or huge muscle groups as does a calf.
 Think of the difference between the demands make on the human hand and the demands on a cow’s hoof.
 Human new-borns specifically need critical material for their brains, spinal cord and nerves."

 Plus, low fat milk is often used that further reduces essential fatty acids.
 On this point, a little history hardens the concrete.
 When low fat milk was first introduced, Pediatricians across the US started seeing record numbers of children with dry skin conditions.
-These were finally linked to the reduced fat in milk since whole milk fat was one of the primary sources for essential fatty acids needed for healthy skin.
+These were finally linked to the reduced fat in milk since whole milk fat was one of the primary sources for essential fatty acids needed for healthy skin in the diet of children.

 Article originally appeared on Vitaminworkshop.com (http://www.vitaminworkshop.com/).